Available for the following Payroll plans: Standard, Premium, Core Payroll, Unlimited+Payroll

 Getting started

-In Employment Hero, an additional employing entity refers to a separate business or ABN that operates under the same payroll file.
+In Employment Hero, an additional employing entity refers to a separate business or NZBN that operates under the same payroll file.

 Key Things to Know About Additional Employing Entities